 Ten Commandments - Part 2

-As I said with the first three commandments they are specific to how we are to relate to God.
-The other seven are how we are to relate to one another, and in the process glorify God.
+As I explained with the first three commandments, they are specific to how we are to relate to God.
+The other seven commandments concern how we are to relate to one another and, in the process, glorify God.
 They are as follows:

 "You shall not kill"

-Of all of the commandments, you'd think this one would be the one people would adhere to no matter what.
-And yet, malicious and intended murder happens.
-Now the least obvious thing about this commandment is that not all forms of killing are forbidden, otherwise everyone would starve if we equated this to the death of animal and plant life to feed humanity.
-There are lawful forms of killing, such as that in the death of an assailant who was determined to kill you.
+Of all the commandments, you would think this one would be the one people would adhere to no matter what.
+And yet, malicious and intentional murder happens.
+The least obvious aspect of this commandment is that not all forms of killing are forbidden—otherwise everyone would starve if we equated this to the death of animal and plant life needed to feed humanity.
+There are lawful forms of killing, such as killing an assailant who is determined to kill you.
 Killing in a justified war or battle is also just.
-Simply look to the various battles and wars in the Old Testament, they were just in one way or another.
+Simply look to the various battles and wars in the Old Testament; they were just in one way or another.

-A lesser obvious way is that of spiritual death.
-We are capable of spiritual death of others, by way of scandal.
-Scandal, in the theological context is to pertain to the words, acts, or omission of another's committing sin.
-You can be guilty of scandal when you do something that goes against the faith, such as worshipping an idol like a false god, money, fame, etc. and then go about it as if there was nothing wrong in your actions.
+A less obvious application concerns spiritual death.
+We are capable of causing the spiritual death of others through scandal.
+Scandal, in the theological context, pertains to words, acts, or omissions that lead another to commit sin.
+You can be guilty of scandal when you do something that goes against the faith—such as worshipping an idol like a false god, money, fame, etc.—and then act as if there was nothing wrong with your actions.

 "You shall not commit adultery" and "You shall not covet your neighbor's wife"

-Typically these two are talked about in unison as they deal with the same thing.
-Unfaithfulness to one's spouse.
-The sixth commandment is to anyone and every act contrary to chastity, which by extent forbids infidelity in marriage.
-The ninth commandment forbids any desire that is contrary to the fidelity between a husband and wife.
-See why they're talked about at the same time now?
-These are commandments that, when followed, prevents impurity in the heart.
+Typically these two commandments are discussed together as they deal with the same issue: unfaithfulness to one's spouse.
+The sixth commandment forbids anyone and every act contrary to chastity, which by extension forbids infidelity in marriage.
+The ninth commandment forbids any desire that is contrary to the fidelity between husband and wife.
+These commandments, when followed, prevent impurity in the heart.
 Impurity in the heart leads to an impure soul, which is a soul that is turned away from God.

 "You shall not steal"

-Another of the more obvious commandments, but as with anything theological, philosophical, and in some cases the Transformers, there is more than what meets the eye.
-With the well known version of theft, robbery, or mugging, there is also theft through means of unjust business practices.
+This is another of the more obvious commandments, but as with anything theological and philosophical, there is more than meets the eye.
+Beyond the well-known forms of theft, robbery, or mugging, there is also theft through unjust business practices.
 If you cheat a customer of just goods or an employee of just wages, you are guilty of stealing.
-Promising a customer 20 pounds of flour and purposefully giving them 18 hoping they wouldn't notice is theft.
-Taking just pay and wages from an employee for their just work is theft.
+Promising a customer 20 pounds of flour and purposefully giving them 18 pounds hoping they wouldn't notice is theft.
+Depriving an employee of just pay and wages for their work is theft.

 "You shall not bear false witness against your neighbor"

-Typically people will lump this one in with stealing because coveting good and stealing are pretty close together.
-However, one deals with act, and the other deals with desire.
-This is why they are treated separately.
-This commandment is a means of helping ourselves to deny our greediness, and to accept what we have and our state in life.
-Again many would only relate this to the materiality of this world, for example: "He has a Ferrari, but I don't.
-I want his car!".
+Many people only relate this to material things, for example: "He has a Ferrari, but I don't.
+I want his car!"
 It doesn't occur to many people that "That family is so blessed with happiness, joy, and stability.
-I want what they have." can be just as dangerous as the first one.
-There is nothing wrong with working hard to have a comfortable life, and to have a happy life, but to covet the life of another, to covet the blessings of another leads to discontentment with your life and your blessings.
-You then begin to dislike your life and deny the blessings in your life.
+I want what they have" can be just as dangerous as the first example.
+There is nothing wrong with working hard to have a comfortable and happy life, but to covet the life of another, to covet the blessings of another, leads to discontentment with your life and your blessings.
+You then begin to dislike your life and deny the blessings in your own life.

-To live a life without coveting the other is to life a life focused on God, and all that he is and has for you.
-To live for Him, is to deny the pleasures of this world.
-Being focused on God will lead you to enjoy your life, the life that He gave you.
-In doing so, you not only follow His commandments, but give glory to Him as well.
+To live a life without coveting others is to live a life focused on God and all that He is and has for you.
+To live for Him is to deny the excessive pleasures of this world.
+Being focused on God will lead you to enjoy your life—the life that He gave you.
+In doing so, you not only follow His commandments but give glory to Him as well.

 Comments